enjoythevue/website/blog/why-theres-no-new-episode-this-week.md

 To support the United States protests against systemic racism and police brutality, we will be donating our sponsorship profits from last week's episode to [Campaign Zero](https://www.joincampaignzero.org/) and will not be releasing a new episode this week to avoid detracting from the global conversation on these grave injustices.

-If you would also like to lend your support, here are a couple ways you can do so.
+If you would also like to lend your support, here are some recommendations on how to get started:

-1. Donate
+1. Provide financial support

 - [Campaign Zero](https://www.joincampaignzero.org/)
 - [NAACP Legal Defense Fund](https://www.naacpldf.org/)